- How Does Alzheimer's Disease Affect the Brain?

 In addition to these medications, physicians may use other drugs and nondrug approaches to treat behavioral and psychiatric problems associated with Alzheimer’s.
 These therapies address problems like agitation, verbal and physical aggression, wandering, depression, sleep disturbances, and delusions.
 (No drugs are specifically approved by the U.S. Food and Drug Administration to treat behavioral or psychiatric symptoms in dementia; such use is considered “off-label.”)

-Researchers are exploring a number of lifestyle factors, from diet and exercise to stress and sleep problems, that may influence the risk of Alzheimer’s and age-related cognitive decline.
-Many studies have indicated links between cardiovascular health and brain health.
-Physical frailty, diabetes, depression, and cardiovascular disease have been linked to Alzheimer’s disease and/or other forms of age-related cognitive decline.
-Taking steps to reduce the risk of those conditions—through physical exercise, not smoking, limiting intake of high-fat and high-sugar foods, cholesterol and blood pressure control, and maintaining social and intellectual engagement as one ages—may also reduce one’s risk of Alzheimer’s.
+Researchers are exploring a number of lifestyle factors, from diet and exercise to stress and problems sleeping, that may influence the risk of Alzheimer’s and age-related cognitive decline.
+For example, studies have indicated links between cardiovascular health and brain health.
+Physical frailty, diabetes, depression, and cardiovascular disease also have been associated with Alzheimer’s disease and/or other forms of age-related cognitive decline.
+Taking steps to reduce the risk of those conditions—through physical exercise, not smoking, limiting intake of high-fat and high-sugar foods, cholesterol and blood pressure control, and maintaining social and intellectual engagement as one ages—is good for healthy aging and may also help prevent or reduce one’s risk of Alzheimer’s.